NeonHo/CSMLNotebook/Machine Learning/papers/Quantization/RepQ & RepQ-ViT.md

 	- difference between testing weights and training weights
 	- prohibit the standard QAT application
 	- if QAT on training, can not merge into one branch without increasing the quantizer bit width.
+- Propose
-- Propose to compute the inference parameters of a Conv
+	- to compute the inference parameters of a Conv as a differentiable function of the trainable parameters of the re-parameterize
 	-
 	-